ImaanEbrahim/PROG6212-poeP2-st10021922/README.md

 Getting Started
 To use the LectraClaim system:

-Clone the repository from GitHub.
-Open the project in Visual Studio.
+Clone the repository from GitHub. using https://github.com/ImaanEbrahim/PROG6212-poeP2-st10021922.git Open the project in Visual Studio.
 Run the application to view the main window and navigate through the features.
 Version Control